DAISEE/CitizenWatt-ArduinoBase/README.md

 # CitizenWatt-ArduinoBase

-That repository describes the code running on the sensor of the DAISEE prototype, an Arduino board that connects the nRF24 transceiver and the [PINE64+ board](https://github.com/DAISEE/CitizenWatt-Base/blob/master/README.md).
-The sensor is derived from [CitizenWatt](https://github.com/CitoyensCapteurs/CitizenWatt) (under GPL3 license).
+That repository describes the code running on the sensor of the DAISEE prototype.
+It's an Arduino board that connects the nRF24 transceiver and the [PINE64+ board](https://github.com/DAISEE/CitizenWatt-Base/blob/master/README.md).
+The sensor is derived from the one of the [CitizenWatt](https://github.com/CitoyensCapteurs/CitizenWatt) project (under GPL3 license).

 `CitizenWatt Sensor (((              ))) nRF24---Arduino Nano---PINE64+`